As a Business Owner, Real Estate Developer or Investor, Physician, or Professional in a High Liability Field, Are You Concerned about Lawsuits?

 What Should You Expect During the Planning Process?

-The first step in the planning process is to talk with Gloria Albus, our Client Services Coordinator.
-You can call her at 630-871-8778 or request a call here.
-Gloria will ask you a few questions about your planning needs and let you know how our firm works and what to expect.
-If you would like to schedule an initial meeting with an attorney, Gloria will send you a new client information packet, which includes instructions about what type of information we will need to assess your situation.
+The first step in the planning process is to call our office at 630-871-8778 or request a call here.
+Our staff will ask you a few questions about your planning needs and let you know how our firm works.
+If you would like to schedule an initial meeting with an attorney, our staff will send you a new client information packet, which includes instructions about what type of information we will need to assess your situation.

-The packet also includes a Personal Information Worksheet, which will help you start the information gathering process.
-Please go ahead and fill out the worksheet as best as you can and return it to our office prior to your initial meeting.
-The initial meeting is a working meeting, and we want you to get as much out of it as possible.
-Gloria can help you if you have any questions.
+The packet includes a Personal Information Worksheet, which will help you start the information gathering process.
+We request that you fill out the Worksheet and return it to our office prior to your initial meeting.
+Completing the Worksheet prior to the initial meeting allows you to get the most out of the meeting.

-At your initial meeting with either attorney Bill Deitch or Kirsten Izatt, we will take a hard look at the risk you face, and the assets you would like to protect.
-If we have adequate information before the meeting, we'll be able to suggest possible solutions and how to address your situation.
-If your case is particularly complex, you may retain us to design a plan to address your asset protection issues.
+At your initial meeting, the attorney, either Bill Deitch or Kirsten Izatt, will take a hard look at the risk you face and the assets you would like to protect.
+If the attorney has adequate information before the meeting, the attorney will be able to address your situation and suggest possible solutions.
+If your case is particularly complex, you may retain us to design a personalized plan to address your asset protection issues.